Zuful/fizz-buzz-grpc/README.md

 ### Launching the service ###

+* In a command line window enter in the "server" directory
+* Type the following command to launch the gRPC server : go run main.go
-* In the command line go to the root of the project directory
+* In a different command line window enter in the "client" directory
-* Type the following command : go run main.go fizzbuzz.handler.go
+* Type the following command to call the gRPC server : go run main.go <string1> <string2> <int1> <int2> <limit>